History, tourist information, and nearby accommodation

 At the east end of the north aisle is a fascinating 'room' made from remnants of a medieval screen.
 This was the private pew of the wealthy Lulham family (it is not a private chapel, though it looks like one).
 There is a small door through which family members received bread and wine during Communion service.

 One figure shows Judas receiving bread from Jesus, another shows him betraying Jesus with a kiss in the Garden of Gethsemane.
 There are very clear depictions of the Crucifixion and Resurrection and a rather faded Harrowing of Hell scene.
-These paintings may be difficult to view without the aide of a light on a timer affixed to the north wall.
+These paintings may be difficult to view without the aid of a handy light on a timer affixed to the north wall.

 The font is unusually large, measuring 49 inches across the bowl.
 It dates to the 12th century but was damaged by Scottish army troops in 1645 when they were billeted in the church.
 The pulpit is fairly recent but is made by re-using carved panels from a much earlier Jacobean pulpit.

 Among the most memorable memorials is an early 17th-century painted wall monument to Peter Garnons and his wife Anne, kneeling and facing each other across a prayer desk in typical early Jacobean fashion.
 Another highlight is the very worn table tomb and effigies of Richard Willison (d.
 1574–5) and his wife Anne in the Chilstone Chapel.

 During the Middle Ages Madley became popular as a pilgrimage destination, not just for its associations with St Dyfrig, but because there was a statue of the Virgin Mary said to have special powers.
 The statue was very likely located in the crypt beneath the chancel.
 The crypt is accessed by an almost hidden passage beside the Lulham Pew.